 Instructor of Neurology

 I am a board-certified Family Nurse Practitioner who graduated from Regis University.
-I completed my graduate education with a Masters in Leadership in Health Care Systems and a certificate in Health Care Education.
-I returned to accomplish a post-Masters certificate as a Family Nurse Practitioner.
+I completed my graduate education with a Master of Leadership in Health Care Systems and a certificate in Health Care Education.
+I returned to accomplish a post-master’s certificate as a Family Nurse Practitioner.
 I have a special interest in the holistic treatment of patients with movement disorders.
 I currently see patients at UCHealth at Anschutz Medical Campus in Aurora and the UCHealth Lone Tree Medical Center.

 Maureen Leehey, MD, FAAN (she/her/hers)